-Bodhi has either designed or co-developed a number of community programs that aim to preserve or improve the place we call home.
-Some of our areas of impact include providing educational opportunities, improving the environment, and uniting community members.
+Bodhi Surf + Yoga has either designed or co-developed a number of community programs that aim to preserve or improve the place we call home.
+Some of our areas of impact include: providing educational opportunities, improving the environment, and helping unite diverse community voices.

 Why we do this

 Bodhi Surf + Yoga’s community programs aim to maintain and improve our home community, as well as share some of what we do with our neighbors.
 They have done so much for us as a business and as individuals.
 They have made us better informed residents, allowed us to keep a finger on the pulse of our little town, and brought us together with our community members.